-In such cases it is advised to disable the flat views and still monitor the processes, by drilling down:
+In such cases, it is advised to disable the flat views and still monitor the processes by drilling down:

-By default all ControlUp agents push information updates to the console every 3 seconds.
+By default, all ControlUp Agents push information updates to the console every 3 seconds.

 The update interval can be configured by the ControlUp Admin, so the ControlUp Console will pull the information from the agents in set intervals.
-In addition you can set the number of computers the console connects to concurrently.
+In addition, you can set the number of computers the console connects to concurrently.

 In large environments where multiple consoles and monitors are running, the best practice is to create a relay or a data collector so you have a single point of hypervisor\XD data collection.

-4. Optimize Auto Connection Settings:
+4. Optimize Auto Connection Settings

 You can have the console automatically connect to disconnected computers.
-Once a computer gets disconnected for any reason, the console will try to contact that end point.
+Once a computer gets disconnected for any reason, the console will try to contact that endpoint.